-This is available electronically on the Physics 405 elms web site.
-It is not available in print.
+This will be available electronically on the Physics 405 web site.
+This version is not available in print.

-Data Reduction and Error Analysis for the Physical Sciences - Phillip R. Bevington and D. Keith Robinson (McGraw Hill, Inc., 2003, ISBN 0-07-247227-8)
+Data Reduction and Error Analysis for the Physical Sciences -Phillip R. Bevington and D. Keith Robinson (McGraw Hill, Inc., 2003, ISBN 0-07-247227-8)